eyaly/SauceAppiumSample/README.md

-# Running Appium Tests on Sauce Labs Platform
+# Running Appium and Selenium Tests on Sauce Labs Platform
 This project contains Java examples for running Appium tests on Sauce Labs platform:
 On Real Devices: